The Xometry app works best with JavaScript enabled!

 2. Perform the Experiment

-Once the test specimen is prepared, a universal testing machine or materials testing system is used.
-This machine automatically and continuously records the increasing load on the sample and the resulting change (deformation) in the gauge section.
-This information is converted to stress and strain, and this stress and strain information is used to calculate elastic modulus.
+Once the test specimen is prepared, a universal testing machine (UTM) or materials testing system is used to apply a controlled load.
+This machine continuously records the applied force (load) and the resulting displacement (deformation) in the gauge section of the specimen.
+For tensile tests, the sample is loaded until it fractures.

 3. Calculate Stress